 In 1972, Oceanic Society launched its innovative Expeditions program, combining tourism with science, exploration, and conservation on ship-based expeditions to important ocean regions worldwide.
 Early Expeditions included New Zealand, Australia, Europe, the Caribbean, South and Central America, and the California coast.
 As Oceanic Society's membership grew, so did the demand for Expeditions, and the program was expanded to include many more destinations and departures.

 By the late 1980s the conservation landscape had changed dramatically.
 There were dozens of effective organizations working for ocean conservation.
-Oceanic Society decided to combine forces with the Environmental Policy Institute, and in 1989 the organizations merged.
-In 1991, they merged again, this time with Friends of the Earth.
-Oceanic Society maintained its name and identity throughout these mergers, and in 1995 decided to break off again as its own nonprofit.
+In 1989, Oceanic Society and Oceanic Society Expeditions decided to merge with Environmental Policy Institute, which then merged with Friends of the Earth in 1991.
+Oceanic Society became a project of Friends of the Earth until 1995.

 Oceanic Society helped put ocean conservation on the public radar.
 Some of our many accomplishments include: